lralles/graph-centrality-analysis/readme.md

 This program takes a tsv file that describes a graph and performs analysis on how it reacts to node removals in terms of centrality impacts.

 The workflow is:
-- The user selects the file that describes a graph.
+- The user selects the file that describes a graph or selects a random graph.
+- If the file is a cys, the user selcts what network inside the cys it wants to use
-- The user specifies what columns from the tsv represents the edge weight, source and destination nodes.
+- If the file is a tsv, the user specifies what columns from the tsv represents the edge weight, source and destination nodes.
-- The program shows a preview of the graph
+- The program shows a preview of the graph and the adjacency list.
 - The user specifies what node it wants to remove and what centrality it wants analysed and if self edges should be included.
 - The user runs the analysis.
 - The program shows table view shows the result
-- The program shows a view of the graph is loaded highlighting the impact
+- The program shows a view of the graph is loaded highlighting the impact, the user can select if the node labels should appear or if the edges highlight the impact.

 ### Run